About Gaylen Ross

 Gaylen Ross has produced and directed videos for The Jewish Foundation for the Righteous and the UJA Federations of North America, the latter a recipient of a New York Film Festival award.
 Gaylen Ross is a recipient of two National Endowment for the Arts film grants, a film grant from New York Council for the Humanities, and a New York Foundation for the Arts Fellowship.

-Born in Indianapolis, Indiana, Ms. Ross has been awarded the Indianapolis Public School Hall of Fame as one of 5 honorees in 2015, and named as an Honorary Board member of the Indiana Jewish Historical Society.
+Born in Indianapolis, Indiana, Ms. Ross has been awarded the Indianapolis Public School Hall of Fame as one of 5 honorees in 2015, and named as an Honorary Board member of the Indiana Jewish Historical Society, and one of four Jewish women shaping Indiana history.

 In front of the camera, as an actress, Gaylen Ross had a very brief but distinguished career as the star of two George Romero classics, Dawn of the Dead and Creepshow.